What is GPS Tracking?

 Data storage used for reports, graphs and analysis.

-Many companies take advantage of fleet management in order to coordinate and facilitate various transport and transport-related activities.
+Many fleet management companies tmake sure to coordinate and facilitate various transport and transport-related activities.
 GPS tracking has become a central part of many transport related companies as they are trying to optimize their business.
 Installing GPS tracking systems enables managers to track their fleet, send the closest vehicle to a given task, react quickly if a car were to go astray and ensure that the fleet is not misused for extra work in contravention of the scheduled time and much more.

 GPS tracking can be advantageously used in the following segments: